latest nhpb_banner 1__compressed2

 Help with Medical Bills

 Food stamps/SNAP or the Supplemental Nutrition Assistance Program is available.
+It is known as Food Assistance in Connecticut.
 This federal government funded public program provides eligible households in Fairfield the means to buy food using vouchers and/or debit cards.
 It is usually offered along with a jobs training program.

-These resources provide quality food, educational services, and training to State of Connecticut Administered Supplemental Nutrition Assistance as well as General Assistance recipients.
+These resources provide help to low-income families in Fairfield County to pay for food.
+There is also free educational services, and training to State of Connecticut Administered Supplemental Nutrition Assistance as well as General Assistance recipients.
 Those who are able-bodied adults will need to commit to the employment services that are offered as part of SNAP.
+There are all sorts of opportunities, from a CDL license to part time jobs or gig work.
+Look here for details on how to get CDL for free.

-The state and federal government funded SNAP or food assistance program provides eligible households the means to buy groceries, fresh food, baby formula, and more.
-In Fairfield County Connecticut families that are enrolled will use an Electronic Benefits Transfer (EBT) card to do their shopping, and this is accepted at most major retail food and grocery stores in southern and western Connecticut.
+In Fairfield County Connecticut families that are enrolled will use an Electronic Benefits Transfer (EBT) card to do their shopping for groceries, fresh food, baby formula, and more.
+The card is accepted at most major retail food and grocery stores in southern and western Connecticut.
 While there are many conditions in place, the amount of SNAP benefits and public aid that a household can receive depends on certain deductible expenses, their income, and number of people in the household.

 Fairfield County Social Services administers the state of Connecticut General Assistance program which provides cash assistance for adults with very low income and low assets.
 It is offered for those who do not qualify for other federal or state assistance programs.
 Cash assistance is not offered to those who are able to work, and usually at most a few hundred dollars per month can be paid out.

 Cremation and Burial assistance is coordinated by the Department of Social Services.
-The county will pay up to $1800 toward burial, funeral or cremation expenses of any very low income individual.
+The county will pay toward burial, funeral or cremation expenses of any very low income individual.
 Note it is not necessary to be a legal resident or citizen.
+Look here for more details on free funeral help

-Temporary Family Assistance or First is a cash assistance program that can last up to 21 months.
-Aid is for very low income families with children under age 18 or pregnant women.
+Temporary Family Assistance or First is a cash assistance program that can last multiple months.
+Government money from TANF, also commonly called Economic Security, is for very low income families with children under age 18 or pregnant women.
 Participants need to sign up for and attend a Department of Labor-managed job search, two- or four year degree program, or job training while receiving assistance.

-Other Fairfield County programs include Child Support Assistance; Heating System Repair; Community Care Financing Programs for Disabled Adults; Homeless Shelter and Emergency Housing Program; and State Supplement for the Aged, Blind, Disabled.
+Other Fairfield County Social Service programs are offered too.
+They include Child Support Assistance; Heating System Repair; Community Care Financing Programs for Disabled Adults; Homeless Shelters and State Supplement for the Aged, Blind, Disabled.
 Some of the more specific medical assistance program are Health Insurance Programs such as Husky A/Husky B or Chip Program; Medicaid for Low Income Adults; and various Medicare Savings Programs such as QMB and SLMB.

 By Jon McNamara